IBM-Bluemix-Docs/ComposeForRethinkDB/dashboard-overview.md

 ### Usage

 The size of your database and the amount of storage provided by your service plan.

-### Version

-The database version that your service uses.

 ### Scale Resouces